pingcap/docs/grafana-tikv-dashboard.md

 1. Transactional API：

     - kv_get：The command of getting the latest version of data specified by ts
-    - kv_scan：The command of scanning a continuous piece of data
+    - kv_scan：The command of scanning a range of data
     - kv_prewrite：The command of prewriting the data to be committed at first phase of 2PC
     - kv_pessimistic_lock：The command of adding a pessimistic lock to the key to prevent other transaction from modifying
     - kv_pessimistic_rollback：The command of deleting the pessimistic lock on the key